10 Java Fundamentals | For Loop in Java | By Dummy for Dummies

 Number: 1 Number: 2 Number: 3 Number: 4 Number: 5 Loop exited!

-i to be 1, then check if it's smaller than 6, then update it by INCREMENTING for next iteration.
+• The code sets i to be 1, then checks if it's smaller than 6, then updates it by INCREMENTING for the next iteration.

-⦿ The loop code runs, the i which was equal to one is now equal to 2.
+• The loop code runs, the i which was equal to 1 is now equal to 2.

-⦿ It will keep running, on 5th iteration the update will set i to be 6, the code will run that time.
-And on start again the i will not be less than 6, so the loop will end right there.
+• It will keep running.
+On the 5th iteration, the update will set i to be 6, the code will run that time.
+On the next start, i will not be less than 6, so the loop will end right there.

 REVERSE FOR LOOP

-I know what you are thinking, yeah I hate my mind too.
-Let's focus on the topic.
-So for loop is not always ascending like from 0 to 10 or 0 to 5.
-You can actually code a for loop that starts from 10 and come down to 0, just like a time bomb.
-Here is a demonstration...
+For loop is not always ascending like from 0 to 10 or 0 to 5.
+You can actually code a for loop that starts from 10 and comes down to 0, just like a time bomb.

 public class ReverseForLoop {